WairimuKariuki/Triangle-Tracker/README.md

 Triangle-Tracker
 Categorization of triangles based on side length.
 ## Desription
-{The webpage will enable the user to input length of the sides of a triangle and output should be wheather the triangle is an equilateral,isosceles or scalene.}
+{The web page will enable the user to input length of the sides of a triangle and output should be whether the triangle is an equilateral,isosceles or scalene.}
 ## Setup/Installation  Requirements and step-bt step guide
 Git
 Google chrome